 One last tip for making an Asian market shopping list, for those of us who grew up eating “American” food, whatever that is, is that you may not be familiar with different brands of say curry, fish sauce, or even all the eggplant choices available.

-This is a very traditional recipe, made with beef (choose your meat type just like at a restuarant between pork, beef, chicken, and seafood).
-When we are being non traditional, I use whatever veggies we have like green beans, snap peas, ect, but that is no longer authentic green curry…its just this sauce is amazing on anything.
+This is a very traditional recipe, made with beef (choose your meat type just like at a restaurant between pork, beef, chicken, and seafood).
+When we are being nontraditional, I use whatever veggies we have like green beans, snap peas, ect, but that is no longer authentic green curry…but this curry sauce is amazing on anything.

 Ingredients (makes about 3 servings):

-2 Tbsp green curry paste(I use this one)
+- 2 tbsp green curry paste(I use this one)

-1 Lb meat of your choice, sliced thinly
+- 1 lb meat of your choice, sliced thinly

-5-6 Thai Eggplant, quartered
+- 5-6 Thai Eggplant, quartered

-1 Red Bell Pepper, for color (or sweet chili pepper if you can handle MORE heat)
+- 1 red bell pepper, for color (or sweet chili pepper if you can handle MORE heat)

-1.5 Tbsp Palm Sugar(I use this one)
+- 1.5 tbsp Palm Sugar(I use this one)

-2 Tbsp Fish Sauce
+- 2 tbsp Fish Sauce

-3 Sprigs Thai Basil (tastes different than common Basil used for pesto)
+- 3 Sprigs Thai Basil (tastes different than common Basil used for pesto)

-1 Lime for topping, if desired.
+- 1 Lime for topping, if desired.
 (My FAV but Peter does not like it)

-Prepared Jasmine or Brown Rice for Bowls.(such as this kind)
+- Prepared Jasmine or Brown Rice for Bowls.

-Place about half the solid fatty part from the coconut milk can into a pan on medium to medium high heat.
+Place about half the solid fatty part from the coconut milk can into a pan on medium to medium-high heat.
 Let it start bubbling, then add curry paste.
 This brand is pretty spicy to me, so you can always add less at first and more at the end if you can handle heat.